kevinmeredith/scala_from_scratch/docs/ONE.md

 ## Trait

-* Similar to a Java `Interface`, but it can:
+* In Scala 2.12, it [compiles](http://scala-lang.org/news/2.12.0#traits-compile-to-interfaces) to a Java8 Interface.
 * Define fields and implement methods
 * "Unlike class inheritance, in which each class must inherit from just one superclass, a class can mix in any number of traits" (Prog in Scala, 3rd edition).
 * No parameters allowed